davidsilva824/study_pic_4/README.md

 This testing pipeline is part of the masters dissertation: "Exploring Grammatical Constraints with Large Language Models" by David Silva, supervised by João Veríssimo and Vânia Mendonça.

-It tests for the Plurals in Compounds effect and uses the surprisal package: https://pypi.org/project/minicons/
+It tests for the Plurals in Compounds effect in models trained with plausibel data from the BabyLM Chanllenge: https://babylm.github.io/
+It makes uses of the surprisal package: https://pypi.org/project/minicons/

 Install all requested packages using pip install.